CTSRD-CHERI/cheri-exercises/src/introduction/README.md

   baseline ISAs with CHERI extensions, as well as awareness of some of the dynamics of CHERI-enabled software, through skills development exercises.
-- Develop adversarial experience with CHERI enabled ISAs performing basic investigation around gradations of CHERI feature deployment through focused adversarial missions.
+- Develop adversarial experience with CHERI-enabled ISAs performing basic investigation around gradations of CHERI feature deployment through focused adversarial missions.